espressif/esp-dl/README.md

 ```

 ### Model Quantization

+First, please refer to the [ESP-DL Operator Support State](./operator_support_state.md) to ensure that the operators in your model are already supported.

 ESP-PPQ can directly read ONNX models for quantization.
 Pytorch and TensorFlow need to be converted to ONNX models first, so make sure your model can be converted to ONNX models.
 We provide the following python script templates.
 Please select the appropriate template to quantize your models.
 For more details about quantization, please refer to [tutorial/how_to_quantize_model](./tutorial/how_to_quantize_model_en.md).